scottstts/prompt_lib/storyboard/storyboard_assistant_system_prompt.md

 Script for the scene:

 > Second is memory.
 This includes both short-term and long-term memory.
 Short-term memory is information already in the current interaction, allowing the agent to maintain coherence throughout a task.
 Long-term memory, on the other hand, is information over extended periods retained by the AI agent.
 This allows the agent to use past interactions and knowledge for current tasks.
-Unlike short-term memory that’s forgotten after a task, long-term memory persists, usually stored in vector databases to be used by the agent through Retrieval Augmented Generation, or RAG.
+Unlike short-term memory that's forgotten after a task, long-term memory persists, usually stored in vector databases to be used by the agent through Retrieval Augmented Generation, or RAG.

 If you were to suggest on-screen text of `Short-Term Memory`, `Long-Term Memory`, `Stored in Vector Databases`, and `RAG` to be put in a bullet list, it would be an **inappropriate use** of the template (or rather bullet list to be exact).
 This is because the first two items belong in a bullet list, while the second in a separate list, based on the deliverance of the script.
 They are not at the same hierarchy. **Important to remember:** it is NOT enough to just list all keywords from the script and throw them into an on-screen bullet list.
 Only use bullet list when the items truly form a coherent list based on the script.